Can I (Still) Sue "Big Tobacco" or a Nicotine Product Company?

 If these topics or an experience you've had with tobacco or nicotine seem like a reason to sue, a law firm that works with tobacco lawsuits should be your first step.

-You can contact a litigation attorney to discuss a lawsuit, or you may need one that focuses on personal injury, product liability, or another specific legal issue.
+You can contact a litigation attorney to discuss a lawsuit, or you may need one focusing on personal injury, product liability, or another legal issue.

 Next Steps